lestrrat-go/jwx/jwk/README.md

 # JWK [![Go Reference](https://pkg.go.dev/badge/github.com/lestrrat-go/jwx/v2/jwk.svg)](https://pkg.go.dev/github.com/lestrrat-go/jwx/v2/jwk)

-Package jwk implements JWK as described in [RFC7517](https://tools.ietf.org/html/rfc7517)
+Package jwk implements JWK as described in [RFC7517](https://tools.ietf.org/html/rfc7517).
+If you are looking to use JWT wit JWKs, look no further than [github.com/lestrrat-go/jwx](../jwt).

 * Parse and work with RSA/EC/Symmetric/OKP JWK types
   * Convert to and from JSON
   * Convert to and from raw key types (e.g. *rsa.PrivateKey)
-* Ability to keep a JWKS fresh.
+* Ability to keep a JWKS fresh using *jwk.AutoRefersh

-How-to style documentation can be found in the [docs directory](../docs).

-Examples are located in the examples directory ([jwk_example_test.go](../examples/jwk_example_test.go))

-Supported key types:
+## Supported key types:

 | kty | Curve                   | Go Key Type                                   |
 |:----|:------------------------|:----------------------------------------------|